Juan Vicente Pérez

 Juan Vicente Pérez Mora (27 May 1909 – 2 April 2024) was a Venezuelan supercentenarian who, until his death aged 114 years, 311 days, was the world's oldest verified living man following the death of Spain's Saturnino de la Fuente García on 18 January 2022.
+He is currently the oldest validated person ever from Venezuela, as well as the fourth-oldest validated man ever.

 Biography

 Early life

 Pérez was born on 27 May 1909 in El Cobre, Venezuela, as the ninth child of Eutiquio Pérez and Edelmira Mora.
 In his early youth, his family moved to Los Paujiles in San José de Bolívar, Táchira, to work in agriculture.
 He mainly worked in harvesting sugar cane and coffee.
 He became literate from a book handed to him by his teacher, who became ill very soon after Pérez enrolled in school.
 In 1938, he married Ediofina del Rosario García (1916–1997), and they had six sons and five daughters in total, the first of whom, José Juan (1939–2013), was born in Los Paujiles.